yanndd/dd-agent/CONTRIBUTING.md

 end
 ```

-_You will probably have to adapt the build instructions, dependending on your lib._
+_You will probably have to adapt the build instructions, depending on your lib._

 Then create the `my_module.rb` file and copy/paste these instructions:
 ```ruby